 2. Are there defenses to Penal Code 632 charges?

-A defendant can raise a legal defense to challenge an eavesdropping charge.
+You can raise a legal defense to challenge an eavesdropping charge.

 Three common defenses are that there was: